TommasoAzz/non-fungible-royalty-token-contracts/docs/ERC1190Tradable.md

+Returns the number of available tokens.

 ### `ownershipPriceOf(uint256 tokenId) → uint256` (external)

+Returns the price of the ownership price license.

 ### `creativeOwnershipPriceOf(uint256 tokenId) → uint256` (external)

+Returns the price of the creative ownership price license.

 ### `rentalPriceOf(uint256 tokenId) → uint256` (external)

+Returns the price of renting the token `tokenId` for a second.
+The amount is in wei.

 ### `_baseURI() → string` (internal)